haxpor/bitkub_crypto_tools/pcalc/README.md

 ```

-Ex 3. options can be combined together as well
+Ex 3. options can be combined together as well; which will show output from both flags

 ```
 ./pcalc 10000 1.42 1.43 --include-gross --include-prps